 As one would expect, the phone looks like a pared-down Google Pixel 4, which makes perfect sense.
 The square-shaped camera bump on the back of the device is a dead-ringer for the one on the Pixel 4 series, albeit with fewer lenses (looks like just one).
 The white colorway, Google “G” logo, and orange-colored power button all carry over from the Pixel 4.

 However, there are some differences here.
 The matte-black ring that envelopes the Pixel 4 body is absent, the selfie camera is housed in a display cutout, there’s a headphone jack present, and there’s a rear-mounted fingerprint sensor here, too.
-The fingerprint sensor and display cutout make sense, though, as it would hardly be cost-effective to transfer all the face unlock tech from the Pixel 4 series to the Pixel 4a family.
+The fingerprint sensor and display cutout make sense, though, as it would hardly be cost-effective to transfer all the face unlock tech from the Pixel 4 series to the Pixel 4a.

-Speaking of the Pixel 4a “family,” where are the renders for the Pixel 4a XL?
+Speaking of the Pixel 4a “family,” where are the renders and images for the Pixel 4a XL?
 Early on in the rumor cycle, the word was that there actually wouldn’t be a Pixel 4a XL.
 Instead, the rumor was that Google would only launch one Pixel 4a device.

 However, this rumor is sourced from a YouTuber who is not at all known for leaks.
 To make things even sketchier, the YouTuber in question doesn’t cite a source for his information.
 As such, we’re going to go ahead and ignore this rumor, at least for now.

 Besides, we’ve heard some other rumors that not only suggest there will be at least two entries in the Google Pixel 4a family, but we even have a decent idea of what processors they’ll have on board.
 Read on for more!